Perlten/Wtile/README.md

 - [x] Alt tab for windows switch (rebind req alt tab to alt + q or something)
 - [x] Deploy to winget
 - [x] Make winget part of pipeline
-- [ ] Pull out always on top from guitick and run at more
+- [x] Pull out always on top from guitick and run at more
-- [ ] Change ram to show usage instead of remaining
+- [x] Change ram to show usage instead of remaining
+- [x] Show battery usage

 ## Bugs